Working temperatures – when is it too hot to work?

 However, if environmental factors are giving cause for concern then you may be able to challenge your employer through either your union representative, or via legal representation.
 Remember, though, that there is no set limit in law so any legal challenges may be difficult.
 It’s probably better to think about mediation rather than litigation.

 Rather than tackling the problem from a temperature point of view, it may be worth looking at it from a different angle – your employer’s duty of care to ensure a safe and comfortable working environment.
 If you feel that your well-being is being put at risk due to your working conditions, then you can challenge your employer and ask them to address the situation.
 This is particularly true if you have underlying health conditions such as asthma that may be exasperated by extremes of heat, humidity, or poor quality air.

 It is highly unlikely that you will get an instant response, but by pointing out to your employer that conditions are bad, you may be able to effect changes that will improve the situation later on.
 If they are unwilling to enter into any kind of dialogue, then you may need to ask a mediator to step in to get both sides talking again.
-Talk to a legal expert, professional mediator, or your union representative.
+Talk to a commercial law expert, professional mediator, or your union representative.

 It looks like we’re going to have a very long, hot summer, and if the temperature keeps breaking records then employers are going to have to look at the conditions their workers are operating in, both inside and outdoors.

 This is not legal advice; it is intended to provide information of general interest about current legal issues.